Who are the Shepherds?

 Not bragging, Savior did it.
 I’m just trying to walk where the Shepherd leads me.
 Grace!

 Born and raised in Southern New Jersey.
 Earned Bachelor’s Degree in Education from St. Andrews College in Laurinburg, NC and a Master of Arts in Religion from David Lipscomb University.
-Married for 32 years to my beautiful wife Trudy and am blessed with 2 wonderful children, Ian and Rachel.
+Married for 35 years to my beautiful wife Trudy and am blessed with two wonderful children, Ian and Rachel.
 Both children are happily married.
-Professional educator for 23 years and currently serving at Oliver Middle School in Nashville, TN.
-I have been a member at Stones River for approximately 20 years.
+Trudy and I enjoy being grandparents of four beautiful grandchildren, Aria, James, Simion, and Joseph.
+Professional educator for 26 years and currently serving at Oliver Middle School in Nashville, TN.
+I have been a member at Stones River for about 25 years.

 Jerry is the husband of his childhood sweetheart Beverly.
 They have two daughters, Leah and Rebekah.
 Leah and Nick have five children – Allie, Elijah, Maya, Isaiah and Noah.
 Rebekah and Josh have two children – Maggie and Levi.
-Jerry markets E-One Fire Apparatus in Middle and West Tennessee.
+Jerry is a marketing representative with E-ONE Fire Apparatus.
 He enjoys gardening, woodworking and tinkering with antique tractors.

 My wife Donna and I have been married for 35 years.
 We have 3 children and 2 grandchildren.
 I have been employed with Roscoe Brown Inc. for 35 years, spending the last 20 years as HVAC service manager.

 As a member of SRC for 28 years I have worked with Room in The Inn and Inner City Ministry.
 It is a pleasure to serve as a Shepard.
 I think the Stones River Church of Christ family is the most loving and welcoming group of Christians I have ever been a part of.